augustbiza/BroCode/JAVA/User-Input/readme.md

 # User Input
 ### How to get information FROM the USER
 ### Steps
-1. import the Scanner class
+1. Import the Scanner class
 ```java
 import java.util.Scanner;
 ```